Tellinq/yoga-book-9i/README.md

 I will accept PRs for the Yoga Book 9i Gen8, Gen9, and other future revisions if they come!

-To-do
+# Enter the UEFI

+Enter the Novo menu in one of two ways
+1. Power off the device
+   - Upon power on, repeatedly flip the camera kill switch
+   - Use a paper clip or similarly sized tool to press the Novo button

+If you have a wired keyboard, you can press:
+- F2 (Setup)
-- Must plug in an additional keyboard to enter the UEFI (press F2 to enter Setup, F12 to enter one time boot menu)
+- F12 (One time boot menu)

+> ![NOTE]
-  - Provided bluetooth keyboard Type-C port is for power only. you cannot use it for data.
-Must use a Bluetooth connection
+> Provided bluetooth keyboard Type-C port is for power only. you cannot use it for data.
+Must use a Bluetooth connection.
+Bluetooth is not supported when powered on

+# Notable features

+- User Presence sensing exists.
+You can [read more here](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/sensors-presence-sensing)
+- All Yoga Book 9i software features can be controlled via User Center.
+You can read the list of features [here](https://download.lenovo.com/pccbbs/pubs/yogabook_9_13imu9/user_guide/en/help-center-user-center-app.html)

+# Power on

+- You can have the laptop turn on the moment you open the lid.
+This is enabled by default, but you can toggle via Lenovo Vantage or in the UEFI Setup
-  - You can flip the camera kill switch repeatedly during power on to enter the Novo menu.
-Touch is supported until you reach an OS that does not share the same support (Windows Boot Manager Menu, Limine, GRUB, etc.)
+- Touch is supported until you reach an OS that does not share the same support (Windows Boot Manager Menu, Limine, GRUB, etc.)
-- User Prescence exists
-- Power on when opening the lid exists.
-It's an option in the UEFI and in software
-- I did not see an option to power on when AC adapter is plugged in.
-Curious if it does as I have modern Thinkpads such as the T16 Gen 3 which has this feature in the UEFI

-To-do with a Windows reinstallation - restoring to OEM defaults
+# If you choose to reinstall Windows via an official ISO

 - All drivers can be installed in tandem through SDIO, Windows Update, and Lenovo Vantage
 - Pen targets the opposite screen however.
 Tried using the drivers provided in the OEM install without luck. could be me using SDIO first, not sure.
 - Installing User Center will restore full software experience

-To-do for Linux support
+# Linux support

+This is not a guide.
+This simply lists what works and what limitations exist out of the box.
+I will provide resources for working features when possible or if requested.
+If you own a Gen8, Gen9, or Gen10 device and you have additional information or a discrepency, please open an issue with your findings.

+## What distribution should I use?

+This is a blanket statement I put on any device out there.
+If there are device parity limitations, then my recommendation will always be any distribution that allows for a rolling release (Fedora and Arch to name base distributions).

+I do not test Debian installs.
+Especially those that use an older kernel.

+Tge lowest kernel install I have tested is 6.14.
+I will continue to update device parity as newer kernel releases come out.
+If and when there is full device parity, then I will mark a base kernel to recommend.

+TDLR: Anything that allows the latest kernel is recommended.
+The rest of what you're looking for in a distribution is up to you.

+## How I test

-I will be testing a Live ISO first. for full testing, I will install a Linux distribution that frequently updates the Linux kernel.
+I test with a Live ISO first. for full testing, I will install a Linux distribution that frequently updates the Linux kernel.
 This is a high requirement as this is incomplete for support.
-Improvements will happen throughout time
+Improvements will happen throughout time.

+## What works

 ### Faical Recognition